Onyx-Nostalgia/psychonauts-TH-translation/README.md

 - Extract dialogues from game file (`.lub` file) to csv
 - [dialogues/](/dialogues) to store csv file of dialogues that are being translated or have been translated
 - [cutscenes/](/cutscenes) to store dialogue files according to cutscenes for easy translation
+- ⚠️Develop⚠️ Replace dialogues from csv into game file (`.lub` file)
+  - ❌💥 Do not use at this time because the game font does not support Thai language.

 # 🧠 Dialogues csv file
 see sample in [dialogues/](/dialogues)